zlatinb/muwire/doc/collections.md

 ```
 byte 0: File entry version, currently fixed at "1".
 byte 1-33: hash of the file
+byte 34: piece size power of 2
+bytes 35-43: length of the file
-byte 34: Unsigned 8-bit number of path elements from root to where the file will ultimately be placed upon download.
+byte 44: Unsigned 8-bit number of path elements from root to where the file will ultimately be placed upon download.
-bytes 35-N : UTF-8 encoded length-prefixed path elements.
+bytes 45-N : UTF-8 encoded length-prefixed path elements.
 Each element can be at most 32kb long.
 The last element is the name of the file.
 bytes N-M: length-prefixed free from description of the file (comment).
 Format is UTF-8, maximum size is 32kb.
 ```